EbrahimiAmirHosein/MRXS_to_SVS/README.md

-# Python Script: Convert MRXS to SVS using PyVips
+# Python Script: Convert MRXS to SVS using PyVips ( Recommended )

 ## How to Run: